 By Sagarika Jaisinghani and Shreyashi Sanyal

-Focus will turn to the high-profile annual U.S. Jackson Hole conference of central bankers in late August, where Fed Chair Jerome Powell could signal he is ready to start easing monetary support.
+Focus next week will be on the high-profile annual U.S. Jackson Hole central bankers' conference, where Fed Chair Jerome Powell could signal he is ready to start easing monetary support.

-ECB President Christine Lagarde will not attend the conference, an ECB spokesperson said this week.
+ECB President Christine Lagarde will not attend the conference, a spokesperson for the central bank said this week.

-(Reporting by Sagarika Jaisinghani and Shreyshi Sanyal in Bengaluru; Editing by Barbara Lewis and David Holmes)
+(Reporting by Sagarika Jaisinghani and Shreyashi Sanyal in Bengaluru; editing by Uttaresh.V, Kirsten Donovan)